ShunshunL/shunshunl-blog/_posts/2020-03-24-variable-scope-in-ruby.md

 ---
 layout: post
-title: "Variable scope in Ruby"
+title: "Variable Scope in Ruby"
 ---
 I had this question in my head today when I was coding up my first CLI application: What variable do I need based on the scope needed?